CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/module1-exercise2.md

     ```bash
     ssh demouser@192.168.0.8
     ```
+    > **Note**: If Ctrl + V does not work in Command Prompt, right-click inside the window or press Shift + Insert to paste the command.

 1. Enter 'yes' when prompted whether to connect.
 Enter the password **<inject key="SmartHotel Admin Password" />**.

     ![Screenshot showing the command prompt with an SSH session to UbuntuWAF.](Images/ssh.png "SSH session with UbuntuWAF")

+    >**Note**: The Command Prompt does not display password characters while typing.
+This is normal.
+Simply paste your password into the window and press Enter.

 1. Enter the following command, followed by the password **<inject key="SmartHotel Admin Password" />** when prompted: